What is a PAT Tester?

 The following are some of the more common tests that a PAT tester can perform:

-Earth Continuity Resistance: This test is conducted to determine the earthing of an appliance.
+• Earth Continuity Resistance: This test is conducted to determine the earthing of an appliance.
 The PAT tester would determine whether there is a satisfactory connection between the earth pin in a plug and the case of the appliance.
-This is measured in order to reduce the chances of electrical shock.
+Earth Continuity Resistance is measured to reduce the chances of electrical shock.

-Leakage Current: This powers up the appliance to check if any electrical current is leaking while it's running.
+• Leakage Current: This powers up the appliance to check if any electrical current leaks while running.
 A PAT Tester must be able to perform this test as a minimum in Australia.
-This will determine if the appliance tester is compliant or not.
+This test will determine if the appliance tester is compliant or not.

 What items need to be tested and tagged?